How to kill buddleia

 If you have a large infestation of buddleia plants, chemical control may be necessary.
 Look for a herbicide that is specifically formulated to target woody plants.
 Spray the herbicide onto the foliage of the buddleia plants, making sure to cover all areas of growth.
 Be cautious not to spray non-target plants nearby, as the herbicide may damage them.
 Follow the instructions on the herbicide label carefully for best results.

-See also How to cook lamb noisettes
+See also How to write a discussion essay

 3. Cutting Back and Repeated Monitoring